-The current version of SSG-35 addresses the consideration of safety in the site survey and site selection processes for nuclear installations.
+The current version of SSG-35 provides recommendations and guidance on meeting the requirements for the consideration of safety in the site survey and site selection processes for nuclear installations.
 It is recognized that there are other important factors typically considered in these processes, possibly regarding both safety and non-safety issues, such as security considerations, technology, economics, land use planning, availability of cooling water, non-radiological environmental impacts, and socioeconomic impacts, as well as the opinion of interested parties, including the public.
 Both safety-related and non-safety related criteria are typically used in the site survey and site selection processes for a nuclear installation.
 As the site survey and site selection processes progress, more and more sites are screened out.
 For the few potential sites that remain, safety considerations will become more pronounced.